Sustainable update for RSRG's material conveyor and silo units.

 In addition to noise reduction, these measures also make it possible to save around 40% diesel fuel per machine, which in turn means 40% fewer greenhouse gas emissions.
 The first two of six machines were commissioned in mid-September 2021.

-Geared for the future
+Well-connected into the future